 And containment is a skill.

-That distinction matters.
 Ignoring implies negligence.
 Containment is adaptive.
 It allows people to meet responsibilities, maintain relationships, and stay operational through complexity.
 It is often rewarded.
-Over time, it becomes invisible—not only to others, but to the person doing it.
+Over time, it becomes invisible — not only to others, but to the person doing it.

 The cost of that efficiency is not an immediate breakdown, but delayed accounting.

-What appears to be sudden illness or inexplicable symptoms is often neither.
-It is an incomplete recovery accumulating out of view.
+What appears to be sudden illness is rarely sudden.
+It is incomplete recovery accumulating out of view.
 The body does not fail under pressure; it absorbs it.
 The trouble lies in how rarely it is allowed to return fully to baseline, where rest actually restores.

 But physiology keeps its own ledger.